ironhack-datalabs/datamad0120/module-1/lab-resolving-git-conflicts/your-code/about-me.md

-# Who am I... vidal
+# Who am I...
+Vidal

 * Where are you from?
 Mostoles
 * What do you do? binguero